hCG Tumor Marker

 Since hCG is not normally present in men or non-pregnant women, it is useful as a tumor marker.
 If the tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.

 When testing hCG as a tumor marker, unlike detecting pregnancy, it is important to measure the intact (alpha + beta subunits) form of hCG.
 There may be some benefit to also measuring the beta-subunit of hCG in certain tumors, and different labs will detect intact and βhCG differently.
 For this reason, it is very important to continue to use the same lab when monitoring GTD or germ cell tumors.

 When is it ordered?

-A quantitative hCG test may be ordered when a health practitioner suspects that a person may have gestational trophoblastic disease (GTD) or a germ cell tumor due to the person's clinical presentation and signs and symptoms.
+A quantitative hCG test may be ordered when a healthcare practitioner suspects that a person may have gestational trophoblastic disease (GTD) or a germ cell tumor due to the person's clinical presentation, signs and symptoms.